DanielFallon/commonpack/README.md

 # commonpack
-a common package/project format and task runner written in go
+A package aware task runner written in go